MCCTeam/MCCTeam.github.io/source/guide/README.md

 ### Inventory, Terrain and Entity Handling

+Inventory handling is currently not supported in versions: `1.4.6 - 1.9`

+Terrain handling is currently not supported in versions: `1.4.6 - 1.6`

+Entity handling is currently not supported in versions: `1.4.6 - 1.9` (but `1.8` and `1.9` are being worked on, almost at the working state, only `EntityMetadata` packet remains to be fixed)

-These features do not work bellow Minecraft version `1.10`, and might not always be implemented in the latest version of the game, since they're often subjected to major changes by Mojang.
+There features might not always be implemented in the latest version of the game, since they're often subjected to major changes by Mojang, and we need some time to figure out what has changed and to implement the required changes.

 If there was a major game update, and the MCC hasn't been updated to support these features, if you're a programmer, feel free to contribute to the project.

-### Docker

-Currently in the main branch of the MCC, Docker does not work due to a bug with the [ConsoleInteractive](https://github.com/breadbyte/ConsoleInteractive/tree/8a3b9bcd03d73aa1d218e8cffb19248f3a487dd4) library on which the MCC relies on and the update to .NET 6 build process.

-This is being worked on in [#2112 - Fixed the Docker image](https://github.com/MCCTeam/Minecraft-Console-Client/pull/2112), so if you want to run docker, you can copy the contents of `Dockerfile` and `start-lates.sh` to your local copies of those files and test it out.

-> **ℹ️ NOTE: For some people it is working fine, for some it is not, we need people to test it out.
-Feel free to try it out**

 ## Credits